DOCTRINAL STATEMENT

 A great man named Anselm once wrote about the God-Man.
 In order to save us, God instituted a system that required a sacrifice to pay for sin.
 Animals were used at first, but only as a temporary and situational substitute for His ultimate provision which had to come at the perfect time and place in history.

 That ultimate sacrifice had to be human.
 A human was needed in order to be an acceptable and sufficient sacrifice for another human.
-But the ultimate sacrifice also had to be something perfect enough and substantial enough that the power of its sacrifice would be sufficient for all of humanity for all time, not just one human once.
+But the ultimate sacrifice also had to be something perfect enough and substantial enough that the power of its sacrifice would be sufficient for all of humanity for all time - not just one human once.
 The only "thing" that powerful and significant is God Himself.
 Thus, He joined Himself with the nature of His creature and became something unique and singular - the Godman Jesus.
 He is fully human and fully God and he lived a perfect life without ever sinning so that he could be the perfect ultimate sacrifice.
 That is why Jesus is the only acceptable option out of any of the proposed solutions throughout history for becoming right with God and receiving salvation.
 This does not mean it is automatically available to everyone, but it is provided for everyone who would respond to the call according to God's terms as revealed through Jesus and the Apostles.

 It doesn't matter who my mom and dad are or what they believed.
 It doesn't matter what they did for God or ritually did at my birth.
 It doesn't matter where I was born or what I accomplish.
 It doesn't matter what race I belong to or church I attend.
 If I don't respond to the simple, Biblical Gospel of my own accord through repentance, then I am not answering the call of the Savior Jesus Christ.
 I may be answering another call, but not His.
 No one has been a Christian "my entire life".
 No one is born a Christian.
-The Amazing thing is, is that doesn't matter either!
+The Amazing thing is - that doesn't matter either!
 Grace is a free gift and it is here right now to transform and redeem once and forever.
-All you have to do is ask for it or respond if you already here the call.
+All you have to do is ask for it or respond if you already hear the call.
 Then re-read these principles and go get into your Bible starting with one of the four books titled, Matthew, Mark, Luke, and John.
-We hope to see you when we get Home someday!
+I hope to see you when we get Home someday!
 God Bless!